 Here’s a Tumblr page dedicated to the album.
 I haven’t explored it much, but it looks pretty neat.

-You can stream the entire album, and purchase it if you so choose, at the artist’s bandcamp page.
+You can listen to more of the album at the artist’s bandcamp page.

 Also, ever since I started the Safety Net review series, I’ve had Ablanedo’s 2002 release Alegria on my list for a write-up, but seeing as all of my lists are threatening to drown me, I’ll instead just drop a note in here about it.
 The line-up is different, but just as crazy talented with all-stars like this one.
-I couldn’t find any music from the album to stream, which is unfortunate, because if I was able to stream the title-track “Alegria,” I’m positive every single one of you would buy that album.
+You should go listen to the title-track “Alegria” on Ablanedo’s Soundcloud page (LINK).
+I’m positive every single one of you would buy that album.
 You should do that, anyways, because it’s an excellent release.